Holy Land Hardball

-Holy Land Hardball (2008) is a documentary film about starting a professional baseball league in Israel.
-It is the story of the founding of the Israel Baseball League.
+Holy Land Hardball (2008) is a documentary film about the founding of the professional Israel Baseball League in 2007.

 Synopsis

 Boston bagel maker Larry Baras, who had no sports management experience, wanted to create a professional baseball league in Israel.
 He recruited former Jewish major leaguers Art Shamsky, Ken Holtzman, and Ron Blomberg as team managers in the Israel Baseball League.

 Film festivals

 It premiered at the Silverdocs AFI/Discovery Channel Documentary Film Festival and was shown at many other film festivals.

 Reviews

-Fandango.com says of Holy Land Hardball:
+Fandango said of Holy Land Hardball:

-Indiewire.com says of Holy Land Hardball:
+Indiewire says of Holy Land Hardball: